toastwaffle/toastwaffle.github.io/cv.markdown

 ## Extracurricular

  * Member of the UK Scout Association since age 10
-     - Previously held roles as District Secretary, Assistant Scout Leader, and Young Leader (Beavers)
+     - Previously held roles as District Secretary, Assistant Scout Leader, and Young Leade (Beavers)
+     - Also a member of the East Lancashire County Scout Web Team, responsible for maintaining the county websites and IT provisions
  * Interested in photography
  * Plays drums
  * Active involvement with [Rewired State](http://www.rewiredstate.org/)